-To submit an extract of the Entity’s main data issued by the Centre of Registers or any other competent authority not earlier than 90 days before the date of submission of an application to grant the status of the Participant (for legal entities only);
+To submit an extract of the Entity’s main data issued by the Centre of Registers or any other competent authority not earlier than 60 days before the date of submission of an application to grant the status of the Participant (for legal entities only);

-To submit the copy of a personal identity document (for a natural entity);

 To submit the form for the selection of service fee plan published on the Operator’s website;

-To submit a valid transmission service contract with a transmission system operator which would set forth balancing conditions or a balancing contract.
-The Participant may trade in exchange products in a market area in the territory of which is acting a transmission system operator who has entered into a transmission service contract with balancing conditions or a balancing contract with the Operator.
+To submit a valid contract with a transmission system operator in which the balancing conditions must be set.

-To submit information about employees or other authorized persons carrying out trading or other actions on the Exchange on behalf of the Participant, who have read this Regulation and legal acts regulating trade in natural gas (hereinafter referred to as “the Representative”);
+To submit information about employees or other authorized persons carrying out trading or other actions on the Exchange on behalf of the Participant, who have read this Regulation (hereinafter referred to as “the Representative”);

-The Operator shall have the right to request the Entity to submit other documents than in accordance with subpar.
-2.2.2 of this Regulation, if it is necessary for making decision on granting the Participant’s Status.
+The Operator shall have the right to request the Entity to submit other documents than in accordance with paragraph 81 of this Regulation, if it is necessary for making decision on granting the Participant’s Status.

-The Participant shall immediately, but not later than within 2 (two) working days, in writing notify to the Operator any amendments to the information established in subpar.
-2.2.2.3, 2.2.2.5, 2.2.2.6 of this Regulation and to the information related to the Participants requisites (company name, legal entity code, address, billing account, contact number or e-mail).
+The Participant shall immediately, but not later than within 2 (two) working days, in writing notify to the Operator any amendments to the information established in paragraphs 81.4 and 81.5 of this Regulation and to the information related to the Participants requisites (company name, legal entity code, value added tax (hereinafter referred to as “VAT)” or a change in VAT status, address, billing account, contact number or e-mail).

-The information of the Entity shall be submitted to the Operator in Lithuanian or English.
+The information of the Entity shall be submitted to the Operator in English or Lithuanian.

-Upon receiving the Request, the Operator shall adopt either a reasonable decision on granting the Participant’s Status or a well-argued decision not to grant the Participant’s status not later than within 5 (five) working days from the date when all required documentation was submitted.
-If the Operator refuses to grant the Participant‘s Status, it shall indicate the legal grounds of refusal and send it by e-mail to the Entity who has submitted the request.
-If the decision to grant the Participant’s Status is adopted, the draft Participant’s contract shall be sent by e-mail.
+Upon receiving the Request, the Operator shall adopt a reasonable decision on compliance with the requirements for granting the Participant status and inform the Entity that submitted the Request not later than within 10 (ten) working days from the date when all required documentation was submitted.
+If the Operator establishes the grounds why the Entity fails to meet the requirements for granting the Participant status and refuses to enter into the Participant’s Contract, then the Operator shall indicate the legal grounds of refusal.
+If a decision is made that the Entity qualifies for the Participant status, the Operator shall send a draft Participant’s Contract to the Entity by e-mail.

 The Entity shall acquire the Participant's Status upon entering into the Participant's Contract and upon placing the Entity on the Register of Participants by the Operator.
 The Operator shall place the Entity on the Register of Participants and publish information on the Operator’s website not later than within 2 (two) working days from the date when the Participant’s Contract is signed.